coc0nut/WireGuard-and-Pihole-on-Docker/README.md

 && ./install.sh
 ```

-It will spin it up automatically reagard to the network environment for the dockerhost running this.
+It will spin it up automatically regard to the network environment for the dockerhost running this.
 It will find your ip for the dockerhost, see what subnet it resides in.
 The WireGuard container will have an ip of x.x.x.230 and can be adminsitered at http://x.x.x.230:51821
 The Pihole container will have the ip x.x.x.231 and can be administered at http://x.x.x.231/admin